mhnabilcoder/blog/_posts/2023-07-15-Why-I-Quit-My-Software-Engineering-Job.md

 **How did I get that job for myself?
 Let’s keep that for another day.**
 I was in a position where six months of dedication could give me a permanent job as a Junior Software Developer.
 There was also a fresher doing an internship after completing his undergraduate.
 So in that sense you can say I could have just gotten a good career Yet I decided to quit it.
 ## What are those reasons??
 There are some reasons that I want to tell you but before that let me tell you this.
-In my interview, my interviewer asked me why I want to do this job and my answer was exactly this:
+In my interview, my interviewer asked me why I wanted to do this job and my answer was exactly this:
-> I want to see this industry more closely.I want to understand the office culture and how things in real life.
+> I want to see this industry more closely.I want to understand the office culture and how things are  in real life.

 And I was honest about what I said.
 There isn't any reason other than that for me to do that internship.
 The kinds of things I have learned from that and the knowledge and experience I have gained changed my perspective.
 I don't intend to demotivate any of you rather I want you guys to know what to expect.
 Nowadays every Tom, Dick, and Harry wants to study CSE to become a software engineer.
 But Is that so fancy anymore?
 In this post, I have tried to explain my experience as an app developer intern and the reasons I have quit my job.